 Nowadays the Seine is one of the “trademarks” of Touristy Paris.
 Not for a swim (be warned!), but yes for a sightseeing cruise (1-3 hours).

-TravelTips: A popular thing to do during daytime, but more so in the evening (if you wish, including a fancy dinner).
+TravelTips: A popular thing to do during daytime, but also in the evening (if you wish, including a fancy dinner).
 A river tour around the island, under a few of the famous central bridges – like Pont Neuf – and along some of the most famous Parisian monuments, like the Eiffel Tower, Notre Dame, the Louvre & others.

 TRAVELTips: Give me a break…